Ankitmohanty2/aheadwebapp/README.md

 # Dribble design --> website

-This is a dribble design, converted to a Next js 13 app.
+This is a dribble design, converted to a Next js 13 web app.

 Go to the project directory